KSDaemon/wampy.js/README.md

 ### Error handling

-During wampy instance lifetime there can be many cases when error happens: some made by developer mistake, some are bound to WAMP proTable of Contentsol violation, some came from other peers.
+During wampy instance lifetime there can be many cases when error happens: some made by developer mistake, some are bound to WAMP protocol violation, some came from other peers.
 Errors that can be caught by wampy instance itself are stored in `opStatus.error`, while others are just thrown.